davidbeard741/arcticfrenz-data/README.md

 - Wait!
 The hash list process will take a couple of minutes.
 - Copy the hash list

-### Step 3: Create a Python Development Environment
+### Step 3: Create a Python Development Environment using:

 - [Google Colab](https://colab.research.google.com) notebooks are Jupyter notebooks that run in the cloud.
+The example below will use Google Colab.
 - [JupyterLab](https://jupyter.org/) is the latest web-based interactive development environment for notebooks, code, and data.
 - Local Environment on [Windows](https://realpython.com/python-coding-setup-windows/), on [macOS](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-macos), or on [Linux/Unix](https://itsfoss.com/python-setup-linux/) Systems.